Make calls in FaceTime on Mac

 To make a call with multiple people (Group FaceTime), repeat step 2 until all participants are listed.

 Note: Group FaceTime is available with the macOS Mojave 10.14.3 Supplemental Update or later, or iOS 12.1.4 or later.
 This feature may not be available in all regions.
 See the Apple Support article About the security content of macOS Mojave 10.14.3 Supplemental Update.

 To start the FaceTime call, click the Video button or the Audio button (or use the Touch Bar).

 If you click the Audio button and you’re set up to make phone calls on your Mac, you can choose whether to make a FaceTime audio call or a phone call.
-When you’re in an audio call or a phone call, the camera is automatically off.

 If you make a video call that’s declined or unanswered, you can click Message to send the person an iMessage (both of you must be signed in to iMessage).